Top of the page

 Men who have hypogonadism do not make enough testosterone.
-This hormone allows men to make sperm and to have normal physical male traits.
+This hormone allows men to make sperm and to have typical physical male traits.
 The condition also is known as testosterone deficiency.
 It can lead to loss of sex drive, weakness, impotence, infertility, and weakened bones.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter V434 in the search box to learn more about "Hypogonadism: Care Instructions."
+Enter V434 in the search box to learn more about "Hypogonadism: Care Instructions".

-Current as of:
+Current as of: March 1, 2023

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.